Ways to Deal With Feeling Overwhelmed

 As my husband and I continued our journey in the car that day, we reached an intersection that I thought would tell us where we were.
 There we sat, at a crossroads surrounded by high hedgerows on all sides, without a sign in sight.
 In complete frustration, I looked at the compass.
 My next statement truly summed up the entire experience as well as my ineptitude as a navigator: “This must mean that north is west of here!”
 In disbelief, my husband just shook is head.

-This week, do your best to see how you lose it in challenging situations — and if it’s really worth it.
+Take a look at how you lose it in challenging situations — and if it’s really worth it.
 And if you never lose it, well, that’s worth looking at too!

 Kathleen